 Day 0: Meeting day.

-Briefing with the guide at our Expedition center at - 5pm.
+Briefing with the guide in Puerto Natales at - 6pm.
 Gear check and itinerary review.

 Day 1: Puerto Natales – Campsite Grey.

 We will start our trip in the early morning, leaving Puerto Natales for a 2 - 2.5-hour drive to the West entrance of the National park Torres del Paine.
 On the way, we can enjoy the view of the mountains that form the amazing landscape of Patagonia.
 We will pass by lakes, forest and also one of the best lookouts of the whole national park mountain range.